CompCogNeuro/sims/ch2/detector/README.md

 We begin by examining the `Network` tab, showing the Detector network.
 The network has an `Input` layer that will have patterns of activation in the shape of different digits, and these input neurons are connected to the receiving neuron (`RecvNeuron`) via a set of weighted synaptic connections.
 We can view the pattern of weights (synaptic strengths) that this receiving unit has from the input, which should give us an idea about what this unit will detect.

-* Select `r.Wt` as the value you want to display (on the left side of the 3D network view) and then click on the `RecvNeuron` to view its receiving weights.
+* Select the `Wts` tab at the top of the list of network variables at the left of the Network view, then click `r.Wt` as the value you want to display, and then click on the `RecvNeuron` to view its receiving weights.

 You should now see the `Input` grid lit up in the pattern of an `8`.
 This is the weight pattern for the receiving unit for connections from the input units, with the weight value displayed in the corresponding sending (input) unit.
 Thus, when the input units have an activation pattern that matches this weight pattern, the receiving unit will be maximally activated.
 Input patterns that are close to the target `8` input will produce graded activations as a function of how close they are.
 Thus, this pattern of weights determines what the unit detects, as we will see.
 First, we will examine the patterns of inputs that will be presented to the network.